 This recipe is versatile and easy to adapt.
 Below are some simple ingredient substitutions.

-- Banana: Unsweetened applesauce (¾ cup per banana) for a more neutral flavor.
+- Banana: Unsweetened applesauce (¾ cup per banana) mixed with one tablespoon of nut butter or tahini.
 Mashed pear or pumpkin puree also work, though sweetness may vary.

 - Apple cider vinegar: Lemon juice or white vinegar.